Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 > You can right-click "Open Image in New Tab" to view images details)
 --->

-## What does it solve and who's it for?
+## What is Microsoft Fabric and who benefits from it?

-Microsoft Fabric is a cloud SaaS platform that provides data solutions for enterprises.
-It solves the problem of having to use multiple tools and vendors for different analytics needs.
-Fabric provide **experiences** across the entirity of the data lifecycle, such as data engineering, science, analytics, and BI.
+Microsoft Fabric is a cloud SaaS platform that offers data solutions for enterprises.
+It simplifies the data analytics process by integrating different tools and vendors in one platform.
+Fabric covers the whole data lifecycle, from data engineering and science to analytics and BI.

 ![Fabric structure]({{site.baseurl}}/assets/fabric/whatsfabric.jpg){:class="img-responsive"}

-## As a part of Shared UX team
+## My role in the Shared UX team

-A Shared UX team is a type of UX team that helps build and maintain the infrastructure and cross-product experiences such as information architecture, navigation and hierarchy, etc.
+I work in the Shared UX team, which is responsible for building and maintaining the infrastructure and cross-product experiences for Fabric.
+This includes aspects such as information architecture, navigation, and hierarchy.

-We also support the usage, scalability, accessibility of UX across different experiences under Fabric.
+Our team also ensures that the UX of Fabric is consistent, scalable, and accessible across different experiences.

-Here are some challenges of this position:
+Some of the challenges that I face in this role are:
-- Ensuring the consistency and quality of UX standards and practices across different teams and projects.
+- Upholding the UX standards and practices across different teams and projects.
-- Balancing the needs and expectations of multiple product teams; balancing the degree of scalability (one-fits-all) as well as flexibility (case-by-case)
+- Balancing the needs and expectations of multiple product teams; finding the right trade-off between scalability (one-fits-all) and flexibility (case-by-case)
 - Communicating and collaborating effectively with other UX designers and stakeholders.

-To apparoch these challenges, I maintain closely synced with my teams, especially the design system team.
+To overcome these challenges, I keep in close sync with my teams, especially the design system team.

-We also have a pattern library with documentations and guidelines to help other product team designers stay consistent.
-Hence, Fabric will make customers feel like a single integrated platform.
+We also have a pattern library with documentations and guidelines to help other product team designers follow the same UX principles.
+This way, Fabric can provide a seamless and integrated experience for customers.

 <!--->
 -